mulder82/TNDisplay/README.md

 > [!IMPORTANT]
 > Note the crossover RX TX pins

-7. At this stage if you have done everything correctly after restarting tasmota the screen should sequentially show the information "WiFi OK", "MQTT OK"
+7. At this stage if you have done everything correctly after restarting tasmota the screen should sequentially show the information "WiFi OK", "MQTT OK".

+> [!TIP]
+> If the display shows only "TNDisplay" screen with logo and nothing changes check [this issue discussion](https://github.com/mulder82/TNDisplay/issues/1)

 # NodeRed
 1. Import node red [flow file](https://github.com/mulder82/TNDisplay/blob/main/NodeRed/TNDisplay.json)  [(see instructions)](https://nodered.org/docs/user-guide/editor/workspace/import-export)